DouweHorsthuis/Mixed-effect-models/Mixed-effect-models-explained.md

 ![](Mixed-effect-models-explained_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-## Creating subsets for the model
+## Creating subsets for the model {#creating-subsets-for-the-model}

 A mixed effects model should be ran on factors we want to compare with each other, in this case the amplitude for the p2 between the 4 groups.
 In the case of this example, the 22q group is age matched to their controls, and the sz group has their own.
 Due to the age difference we should not compare between these groups.
 So we also need to create subgroups.
 We also want to be able to look only at a specific condition, so we also separate per conditions

 ``` r
 vg145_sz <- subset(reduceddataset, condition=="145")